“Food has power. It could inspire, astonish, shock, excite, delight, and impress. It had the power to please me.”Anthony Bourdain

 But the smell stayed with us in other ways too.
 Why?
 Joelle had purchased several black truffle salts for gifts.
-One of them rolled out the bag, and when Ryan closed the trunk, it sliced the salt container.
-That rental car smelled like truffles for nine more days until we returned the car.
+One rolled out the bag, and when Ryan closed the trunk, it sliced the salt container.
+That rental car smelled like truffles for nine more days until we returned the vehicle.
 It was much more potent than the real things.
-It seemed imprinted in our nasal passages long after we returned to the states.
+It seemed imprinted in our nasal passages long after we returned to the States.

 Croatia Cuisine from the Sea

 We left Istria, heading down the coast.
-The food made a remarkable turn, and we found ourselves surprised and fascinated.
+The food made a remarkable turn, and we were surprised and fascinated.
 This is where you will find Croatia’s large seafood selection.
 Seafood is usually a higher-priced item when dining out.
 However, even the fanciest seafood feast will find reasonable prices.

 Shrimp, mussels, and their much-loved squid dishes will give you unique takes on standard seafood meals.
-Black seafood risotto is very popular in this region which is blackened with the ink of a squid.
+Black seafood risotto is very popular in this region and is blackened with squid ink.
 Fresh seafood is on every menu.
-You can find the best variety along the vast coastline in any of the famous cities on the water, so you don’t need to worry about missing your chance to try some.
+You can find the best variety along the vast coastline in all famous cities on the water, so you don’t need to worry about missing your chance to try some.
 There will be plenty of local delights caught daily.
-Always ask as the staff will tell you what is fresh and what is not.
+Always ask, as the staff will tell you what is fresh and what is not.

-What we found, no matter how simple or fancy the restaurant is presentation was beautiful.
+No matter how simple or fancy the restaurant, the presentation was beautiful.
 At times a work of art.
-They take enormous pride in presentation.
+They take enormous pride in their presentation.

 Our Big Splurge